Parameters to Include in your Business Plan Template

 Wrapping Up: 7 Key Parameters to Include in your Business Plan Template

-If you are starting a business, it is our recommendation that you be the sole author of your business plan – by writing out the plan yourself and in your own words.
+If you are starting a business, it is our recommendation that you become the sole author of your business plan – by writing out the plan yourself and in your own words.
 The internet, libraries and bookstores also provide valuable resources on how to write a good business plan; and information that you may need to design a profitable business plan for any type of business.